The 3 Main Reasons Your "Diet" Isn't Working

 Invest in some weights to start losing weight.
 Research as proven that those who regularly performed strength training versus just aerobic exercise alone over the course of 12 months gained significantly less belly fat and put on more lean muscle, leading to more calories burned while just sitting on the couch.

 Still needing an extra push?

 Invest in a personal fitness and nutrition coach.
 A coach will not only help guide you in the right direction, but also create a plan custom tailored to your specific goals and needs.
 They can also help hold and keep you accountable every step of the way.
-If you are tired of guessing and need extra accountability and motivation to jump start your weight loss goals, schedule your free confidence coaching call today.
+If you are tired of guessing and need extra accountability and motivation to jump start your weight loss goals, apply to join the B-FIT Family today :-).